 No areas requiring improvement were identified during the inspection.

-No tenants were met with during the inspection, however comments they had made as part of the quality monitoring processes, indicated that they were content with the care and support provided.
+Tenants met with indicated that they were happy with the care and support provided.

 The findings of this report will provide the agency with the necessary information to assist them to fulfil their responsibilities, enhance practice and tenants' experience.